mvnye/F1-Qualifying-Analysis/README.md

 Downloads and organizes F1 qualifying data into CSV files for each year specified (since 2018)

-the script allows you to specify several options:
+The script allows you to specify several options:

 --years (Required): A list of years to fetch data for (e.g., 2021 2022 2023).
 --cache-dir: Directory for FastF1's cache (default: f1_cache).